WITH YOUR SUPPORT - AB-866 Will Get the U.S. flag and CA flag flying throughout California.

 SECTION 1.

-(a) The Flag of the United States of America and the Flag of the State of California may be displayed on a sidewalk located in or abutting on a state highway situated within a city, if the type of
+(a) The Flag of the United States of America and the Flag of the State of California may be displayed on a sidewalk located in or abutting on a state highway situated within a city, if the type offlag-holder flagholder and the method of its installation and maintenance are not in violation of the department’s rules.

 (b) (1) A city or county may display the Flag of the United States of America or the Flag of the State of California, or both, as part of a gateway monument if the flags are maintained by the city or county.